 Alex has been recognized as a Small Business Association Women in Business Champion and a Buffalo Niagara 360 Spotlight Professional.
 When she's not working, Alex loves to explore new restaurants and to cook and entertain at home.

 Lead Venture Coach

-I was the kid who didn’t break apart my Rubik’s cube so that I could get all the colors lined up – I commited to issues and battled to find the solutions.
+I was the kid who didn’t break apart my Rubik’s cube so that I could get all the colors lined up – I committed to issues and battled to find the solutions.
 With my optimistic approach towards innovation, I have challenged myself at every point and I have not stopped taking on impossible.